PDP-10/its/README.md

 ### Usage

 To build ITS with this repository, you need some tools installed: make, C compiler, and expect.
-Also, if you plan to use the SIMH emulator, it needs to be installed and accessible as `pdp10`.
-The KLH10 emulator is built from source code.
 Ensure all submodules are checked out, and then type `make EMULATOR=simh` or `make EMULATOR=klh10`.
 This will leave built files in the `out` directory, one of which is a disk image with ITS installed.

 To start ITS, type `./start`.
 If you see `KLH10#`, type `go` and Enter.
 When you see the `DSKDMP` prompt, type `its`, press Enter, and